argoproj-labs/assistant-for-argocd/README.md

 spec:
   rbac:
     ...
-    # This is needed to allow the extensiont to communicate with the proxy-extension
+    # This is needed to allow the extension to communicate with the proxy-extension
     # defined in extraConfig.
 Note the name `assistant` must match the proxy-extension
     # name.
     p, role:readonly, extensions, invoke, assistant, allow
+  # Configuration items that are placed in
   extraConfig:
     # Define the extension end point
     extension.config.assistant: |